Trexmount Ventures

 Hidden Valley Dhaulagiri stands as one of the trek’s most spectacular highlights and geographical wonders.
 Essentially, this high-altitude basin sits nestled between towering Himalayan giants, creating otherworldly scenery.
 Moreover, the valley remains snowbound most of the year, preserving its pristine beauty.

-The valley earned its name due to being completely surrounded by peaks, making it invisible from the outside.
+The valley earned its name due to being surrounded by peaks, making it invisible from the outside.
 Consequently, early explorers stumbled upon it unexpectedly, hence “hidden.”
 Furthermore, the stark landscape features glacial formations, frozen lakes, and dramatic ice walls.

 Valley Features: